 - Offerer and family/friends had to be in a state of ritual purity to consume.

 - In Lev.
-3: 16-17, where Shelamim is described to us, we are told that “all fat is YHWH’s” and that we are “not to consume any fat or any blood”; this is a everlasting commandment.
+3: 16-17, where the Shelamim is described, it says that, “all fat is YHWH’s” and that we are “not to consume any fat or any blood,” this is an everlasting commandment.

 - Blood must touch the altar.

 Korban Chatat (Sin Offering) is unlike the Olah, Mincha, or the Shelamim.
 This type of korban was a required sacrifice brought by the offerer to restore relationship with YHWH.
 The only type of sins that could be rectified by Chatat offerings were those committed unintentionally or in ignorance.